om56/CODSOFT/README.md

 # CODSOFT
-This repo is use to complete my internship tasks at codsoft.
+This repo is made to complete my internship tasks at codsoft.
 <br/>
 Author - Om Karmakar